 But customer loyalty is something you get when you build a deeper relationship with your customer.
 They build an emotional bond with your brand so that they don’t even consider any alternative.

-Now that we know how the three of them differ, let’s move on to discover how customer stickiness can help grow your business.
+Now that we know how the three of them differ, let’s move on to discover how customer stickiness can help grow or even sell your business online”

 Customer stickiness can significantly impact your business’ longevity and long-term success.
 Here are some of the ways it can help you grow your business: